-While headlines may lead you to believe that marijuana edibles are a cure-all, there are really only a few conditions that studies suggest they can treat.
-Here’s a look at what some of the compelling studies have found in recent years concerning the medical usefulness of CBD, including some ailments and diseases for which the FDA has approved marijuana products.
+While headlines may lead you to believe that edible marijuana is a cure-all.
+There are really only a few conditions that studies suggest they can treat.
+Here’s a look at what some of the compelling studies have found in recent years concerning the medical usefulness of CBD.
+Including some ailments and diseases for which the FDA has approved marijuana products.

 Studies on Pain